-Baghdad — Iraqi lawmakers Thursday demanded U.S. forces leave the country in the wake of aby President Donald Trump that politicians denounced as arrogant and a violation of Iraqi sovereignty.
+Baghdad — Iraqi lawmakers Thursday demanded U.S. forces leave the country in the wake of a surprise visit by President Donald Trump that politicians denounced as arrogant and a violation of Iraqi sovereignty.

 Politicians from both blocs of Iraq’s divided Parliament called for a vote to expel U.S. troops and promised to schedule an extraordinary session to debate the matter.

-“Parliament must clearly and urgently express its view about the ongoing American violations of Iraqi sovereignty,” said Salam al-Shimiri, a lawmaker loyal to the populist cleric.
+“Parliament must clearly and urgently express its view about the ongoing American violations of Iraqi sovereignty,” said Salam al-Shimiri, a lawmaker loyal to the populist cleric Moqtada al-Sadr.

 Containing foreign influence has become a hot-button issue in a year that saw al-Sadr supporters win the largest share of votes in May elections.
 Al-Sadr has called for curbing U.S. and Iranian involvement in Iraqi affairs.